fyne-io/docs.fyne.io/extend/numerical-entry.md

 With this, the entry now only allows the user to enter numerical values when keys are pressed.
 However, the paste shortcut will still allow text to be entered.
 To fix this, we can overwrite the `TypedShortcut(fyne.Shortcut)` method that is part of the `fyne.Shortcutable` interface.
 First we need to do a type assertion to check if the given shortcut is of the type `*fyne.ShortcutPaste`.
-If it is not, we can just delegate the shortcut back to the embeded entry.
+If it is not, we can just delegate the shortcut back to the embedded entry.
-If it is, we check if the clipboard content is numerical, by using `strconv.ParseFloat()` (if you want to only allow integers, `strconv.Atoi()` will be just fine), and then delegating the shortcut back to the embeded entry if the clipboard content could be parsed without errors.
+If it is, we check if the clipboard content is numerical, by using `strconv.ParseFloat()` (if you want to only allow integers, `strconv.Atoi()` will be just fine), and then delegating the shortcut back to the embedded entry if the clipboard content could be parsed without errors.

 ```go
 func (e *numericalEntry) TypedShortcut(shortcut fyne.Shortcut) {